jonathannen/cepa-health/README.md

 This path is intended for use by services such as [Pingdom](https://www.pingdom.com/) or [New Relic](http://newrelic.com/).
-This path is also for use with Load Balancer that use a health check, such as Amazon's [Elastic Load Balancer](http://aws.amazon.com/elasticloadbalancing/).
+This path is also for use with Load Balancers that use a health check, such as Amazon's [Elastic Load Balancer](http://aws.amazon.com/elasticloadbalancing/).

 See Discussion before for more details on the use of Cepa Health.